adarsh249/cse15l-lab-reports/Lab Report 3.md

         obese or underweight older adults, and discouraging trials that address older adults who are merely overweight.
 ```
-Here, we grep the string "adults" in just one file, and the command returns each line that has the string "adults" in it.
+Here, we grep the string `adults` in just one file, and the command returns each line that has the string `adults` in it.
 Similar to the pervious one, the command will just return the line that includes the given string.
-Again, this is similar to a doing "Ctrl + F" on a webpage.
+Again, this is similar to a doing `Ctrl + F` on a webpage.

 ```
 adarshpatel@Adarshs-MacBook-Air docsearch % grep -w "Superman" technical/*/*.txt
 adarshpatel@Adarshs-MacBook-Air docsearch %
 ```
-In this case, we grepped for the string "Superman" and the command returned nothing, meaning that "Superman" does not exist in any of the files that follow the given pattern.
+In this case, we grepped for the string `Superman` and the command returned nothing, meaning that `Superman` does not exist in any of the files that follow the given pattern.

+### grep -l Examples

-Another command line option includes -l in which grep will only display the filenames after searching for the given string.
+Another command line option includes `-l` in which grep will only display the filenames after searching for the given string.

 ```
 adarshpatel@Adarshs-MacBook-Air docsearch % grep -l "medical" technical/*/*.txt